shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-05-UsingUIToolkit.md

 import { NavigationBar } from '@shoutem/ui/navigation';
 ```

 We prepared mockup restaurants data for you.
-Download [this compressed file](/restaurants/restaurants.zip), extract it and copy the extracted `assets` folder inside of `app` folder.
+Download [this compressed file](/restaurants/restaurants.zip), extract it and copy the extracted `assets` folder inside of the `app` folder.
 The `assets` folder contain static restaurants data in `restaurants.json` file.

 Define a method in `List` class that returns an array of restaurants.